lucaminudel/Objects-relationships-Coding-Dojo/README.md

 The exercises are based on concepts covered by this post: http://blogs.ugidotnet.org/luKa/archive/2015/01/20/overcoming-the-one-weakness-of-oop.aspx

+Prerequisites:
+- Practical understanding of basic design principles, SOLID principles and Simple Design
+- Experience with fundamental refactorind and design pattern of unit testing as in [Refactoring legacy code driven by tests] (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/TDDMicroExercises/README.md)

 ## Exercise 1.
 Simplistic design

 The goal of this exercise is to experience the impact of simplistic design when new code changes are required.